Stephanie A. Flores-Koulish, Ph.D.

 ED 659 Race, Class & Gender Studies in Education

-Stephanie Flores-Koulish is an Associate Professor and director of the Curriculum and Instruction program.
+Stephanie Flores-Koulish is an Associate Professor and director of the Center for Innovation in Urban Education.
+She has previously served as director of the Curriculum and Instruction program.
 Her primary area of expertise and research is Critical Media Literacy Education, an emerging education field in the US whereby students learn to become critical viewers, consumers and creators of media, from television to radio to the internet.
 She also has research interests in identity and adoption, education policy, creativity, spirituality, and critical multicultural education.
 Her research provides her with many opportunities to practice engaged scholarship in and around Baltimore City.
 Flores-Koulish is also an alumna of the Institute for Recruitment of Teachers (IRT).

 Flores-Koulish, S. (2011).
 "What are you?…Are you Indian?…Are you Chinese?": The lifelong journey of an adopted Latina in White Teachers/Diverse Classrooms: A Guide to Building Inclusive Schools, Promoting High Expectations, and Eliminating Racism.
 Landsman, J. & Lewis, C. (eds.).
 Sterling, VA: Stylus.